Nothing's more valuable than peace of mind.

 The mobile authenticator sends a unique, time-based, one-time passcode to your LMCU mobile app.
 This passcode takes the place of your usual password when logging into LMCU’s Online Banking.
 Since the authenticator passcode is randomly generated on the spot and expires after a short period, it’s an added security layer.

 Suspicious activity monitoring

 Your account activity is regularly monitored for potential fraud.
 If something doesn’t match your normal spending pattern, it is flagged and may be followed up with a phone call to make sure the transaction is legitimate.
-If you do have fraud on your account, or if you have compromised any confidential account information, please notify us immediately at (800) 242-9790.

 If we can't reach you, we might place a temporary hold on your online activity to make sure it's you and not someone else using your account.
 If that happens, call us right away to confirm your account activity and you can start using your online and mobile access again.